skx/overseer/README.md

 # Overseer

-Overseer is a simple golang based remote protocol tester, which allows you to monitor the health of a network.
+Overseer is a golang based remote protocol tester, which allows you to monitor the health of your network.

 When tests fail, because hosts/services are down, alerts can be generated via a simple plugin-based system.
-Currently there is only a single notification plugin distributed with the project, which uses the [purppura](https://github.com/skx/purppura/) notification system.
+Currently there is only a single plugin distributed with the project, which uses the [purppura](https://github.com/skx/purppura/) notification system.

 "Remote Protocol Tester" sounds a little vague, so to be more concrete this application lets you test services are running and has built-in support for testing:

+* dns-servers
 * http-servers
 * rsync-servers
 * smtp-servers